 When a stakeholder says “no” to your user research project, it can feel deflating and frustrating, causing you to become defensive.
 Would you ever get defensive while speaking with users during an interview?
 Hopefully not.
 So, why would you do that to stakeholders?
 Essentially, they are your users too.
 While they aren’t using the product/feature in question, they are still an audience you need to understand and cater to.

-What are some questions to ask your stakeholders?
+Here are some questions to ask reluctant stakeholders:

 I’ll take you through a sample generative research project, including the different aspects and templates needed to start running your own generative research sessions.
 Some of these steps can be done in parallel (such as writing up the research script and recruiting).